School STEM Program - Introduction

 The program includes all the essential course materials required for successful participation and completion.
 This ensures that both teachers and students have access to quality resources, supporting effective teaching throughout the duration of the project.

-Teacher Support and Training Package
+Teacher Support Package and Maker Mentor Hire

 -